jvgemert/jvgemert.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Head of the <a href="http://visionlab.tudelft.nl">Computer vision lab</a> at Delft University of Technology, The Netherlands.
-I am studying visual recognition AI and my research style is characterized by

 profile:
   align: left